besartelezi/duo-time/README.md

 ## Challenge Box Ideas
 * A box with a clicker on it, when the user clicks on that box 69 times, an audio file will play with the sound of a guy clicking his mouth and saying: "Nice."
+  * The clicker itself will also change to something funny.

+## Bootstrap-ped Up!
+Another day, another chance to tackle Bootstrap head on until I understand it completely!
+I'm using this project as a chance to really understand the grid system that Bootstrap uses, to make everything as responsive as possible.
+I'd also like to take a crack at the flexbox that CSS uses, but I'll leave that for Future-Besart to figure out!

+While creating the HTML, I'm trying to, quite literally, think inside the box.
+I need to place everything in an element, that's inside another element, **THAT'S** inside **ANOTHER** element.
+Caution!
+Working and thinking like this will result in your brain looking like it belongs in the popular game Minecraft.

+## The Guessing Game
+I'll be honest, I know very little to nothing about Oleksandr, and I'm terrible at reading people.
+So I'll just leave everything up to my imagination and that one psychology class I took once to guess the type of person Oleksandr is and where his interests lie.